Practice Tips

 • Use specific language: Avoid vague terminology, generalizations, and subjective statements.
 For example, rather than documenting "wound looks good," document what you observed, "incision is healing, no redness, and no signs of infection."

-• Refrain from criticizing a previous provider's care.
+• Document after patient care is complete.
+Refrain from criticizing a previous provider's care.
 Document a factual summary of pertinent clinical findings and the rationale for your plan of care.
 Refer questions about prior care to that provider.

 • When documenting difficult patient encounters, be objective and document the facts.
 Place statements made by the patient in quotations.
 Note actions taken by staff/physician and final resolution.